xgess/thumbs_up/README.markdown

           :order => "items.name DESC"
       })

 This will select the Items with between 1 and 10,000 votes, the votes having been cast within the last two weeks (not including today), then display the 10 last items in an alphabetical list.
+This tallies all votes, regardless of whether they are +1 (up) or -1 (down).

 ##### Tally Options:
     :start_at    - Restrict the votes to those created after a certain time